When to Call the Doctor

-- The first group of people is made up of more than 20% of people who never report their pain or seek medical help for it.
+- The first group of people is made up of people who never report their pain or seek medical help for it.

 - The second group seeks a “magic pill” that will eliminate pain and not cause any side effects.
 This goal is not realistic.

 - The third type of group is more proactive.
 This type of patient actively participates in managing his or her pain, is well-informed about pain medications and their side effects, and works closely with a doctor to find the most effective drugs that have the fewest side effects.

 Be a proactive patient and aim to be part of the third group of people.
 Tracking the severity of your pain and sharing this information with your doctor can help you manage your pain more effectively.
 Your doctor can evaluate whether or not your pain management plan is working based on the information you provide.